ctaylo21/jarvis/README.md

   <strong>(Neo)Vim of the Future</strong>
 </div>
 <div align="center">
-  An old-school editor with cutting-edge features
+  A powerful development environment with cutting-edge features
 </div>

 ## Table of Contents